mahdouglass/torchandwait/src/pages/blog/2021-04-24-a-troubling-voice.md

 title: A Troubling Voice
 date: 2021-04-24T02:42:06.667Z
-description: "Highlight of Cora Roundbottom: Interactions while the party is looking for a hidden door."
+description: "Highlight of Cora Roundbottom: Interactions while the party is looking for a hidden door.
+(Thumbnail created from art designed by the player.)"
 featuredpost: true
 featuredimage: /img/cora_token_custom.png
 tags: